HughP/MLKA-Bash-data/README.md

 #### clean-up.bash
 This script's purpose is to return the repo to a "clean" state so that the `awesome-script.bash` can run from start to finish.
 It was designed durring testing and devleopment.
 Therefore it's purpose is to return the repo to a state where testing can occur.

+#### awesome-script.bash
+This script's purpose is to implement the analysis.
+This script is why this repo exists.

 ### Temp Files
 The script `awesome-script.bash` creates lists which it stores as files.
 These lists are held in the `Temp-Files` folder.